DanCouper/strive_weather/README.md

     - [ ] Add a controller that calls the OWM API & grabs data.
     - [ ] Add a view that displays that data on an HTML page.

+### Notes: Rails setup

+Note that this is a minimal install (`rails new strive_weather --minimal`) which strips out a large chunk of gems that have no relevance here (mailer, websockets, sprockets, etc).

+### Notes: Credentials

 The OpenWeatherMap API key is stored in the standard Rails credentials file.

+---

-I don't think this is something that existed last time I touched Rails, so as a note mainly for myself:
+_I don't think this is something that existed last time I touched Rails, so the following is a note for myself._

 To *edit* the credentials file (where `EDITOR` is editor of choice):